-Strong Towns is furthering Jane Jacobs' legacy in a way that few other organizations are.
-If Jacobs' writing is your Bible, then Strong Towns should be your church.
+If Jane Jacobs' writing is your bible, then Strong Towns should be your church.

 Cities are complex ecosystems.
 For areas in need of redevelopment, the only way to return to a healthy urban fabric is incrementally, a few small projects a year until the neighborhood has buildings of every age and condition, suitable for adaptation to the particular needs of some future time.

 One historic home at a time, St. Paul, MN is demonstrating how a critical mass of Strong Citizens can be an incredible asset to a troubled area, and how local government can play a constructive role in the incremental revitalization of such an area.

 New York is frequently painted as the ideal city by urbanists, and this has resulted in a lot of justifiable skepticism from others.
 Here are some ways New York City’s big ideas can scale down to mid-size cities and small towns.